yaal-coop/canaille/CONTRIBUTING.rst

 To run the tests, you just need to run `tox`.
 Everything must be green before patches get merged.

+The test coverage is 100%, patches won't be accepted if not entirely covered.

 Style
 -----